-At Padiham Primary, we believe in teaching for mastery to give all children the best possible opportunity to achieve the three aims of the National Curriculum: fluency, reasoning and problem solving.
+At Padiham Primary School, we believe in teaching for mastery to give all children the best possible opportunity to achieve the three aims of the National Curriculum: fluency, reasoning and problem solving.
 We recognise that pupils need to become fluent in the fundamentals of mathematics and acquire fluency in procedures, alongside developing conceptual understanding if they are to be able to solve increasingly complex problems in life and later in the workplace.

 Underpinning the teaching for mastery pedagogy, is a belief that all children can achieve in maths.
 We believe in promoting sustained and deepening understanding by employing a variety of strategies, with teaching for conceptual understanding at the heart of everything we do.
 Our approach aims to provide all children with full access to the curriculum, enabling them to develop independence, confidence and competence in order to be independent mathematicians who are well equipped to apply their learning to the wider world.